Hello All,

-Hello All, One of our employees was on maternity benefit.
-We have paid 50% of the maternity benefit and the remaining amount was supposed to release once the employee rejoins the office physically after the maternity period but the said employee did not join and extended her leave for 06 months, after expiring extended leave, she still not joined and continued as work from home with 50% salary and never joined the office.
-Recently she has resigned, now the management has decided to pay only 50% remaining maternity benefit as she did not join the office.
-So shall we give her full maternity benefit (as per act) or can we deduct some amount?
-Please guide.
+One of our employees was on maternity leave.
+We have paid 50% of the maternity benefit, and the remaining amount was supposed to be released once the employee rejoined the office physically after the maternity period.
+However, the said employee did not rejoin and extended her leave for 6 months.
+After the extended leave expired, she still did not rejoin and continued to work from home with a 50% salary, never returning to the office.
+Recently, she has resigned.
+Now, the management has decided to pay only the remaining 50% of the maternity benefit, as she did not join the office.

 From India, Pune